iMelonArt/Data-Playbook/01 - Modern Data Analytics.md

 # Data warehouse vs Data Lakehouse & Data Lake

 A **data warehouse** is a structured repository optimized for fast querying and analysis of organized data, primarily used for business intelligence.
+A data warehouse is an enterprise system used for the analysis and reporting of structured and semi-structured data from multiple sources, such as point-of-sale transactions, marketing automation, customer relationship management, and more.

 A **data lake** stores vast amounts of raw, unstructured data from various sources, providing flexibility for future data processing and analysis.